From Hahndorf to the Barossa, there are plenty of easy-to-reach destinations within an easy hour or two drive from Adelaide.

 Dazzling countryside and beautiful beaches await just an hour south of Adelaide.
 McLaren Vale is a driver’s delight, with well-kept winding roads offering views of the Onkaparinga Valley and National Park.

 Enjoy the panorama at Chapel Hill and stock up on Shiraz and Sangiovese.
 There are more than 70 cellar doors in McLaren Vale, some of them in historic homesteads.
-Ekhidna Wines offers a relaxed restaurant and bar where you can enjoy regional produce as well as some exceptional local ciders, ales and beers.
+Mitolo Wines offers a complex fusion of modern Australian, subtle Asian combined with contemporary Italian in a modern restaurant.
 On the coast, soak up the scenery on long wide beaches backed by extraordinary cliffscapes in an area that’s a favourite holiday spot for locals.

 Think great Australian winemaking, think the Barossa.
 It’s simply iconic.
 At less than 60 kilometres from the city - about an hour's drive - it’s an easy day excursion.
 Find more than 200 wineries and cellar doors among little villages and roads with famous names such as Seppeltsfield, Angaston and Tanunda.